 For any new accounting standard or policy introduced, the Pension Fund is required to provide information explaining how these changes have affected the accounts.

-There were no new accounting standards introduced in 2017/2018 relating to the Pension Fund.
+There were no new accounting standards introduced in 2018/2019 affecting the Pension Fund.

 Accounting Standards that have been issued but have not yet been adopted